Hydrotherapy: Spread to the United States

+Heights.
+Two years later, Dr Martin L Holbrook opened the first in Manhattan.
+They then spread across the country as fast as they did in the British Isles, making a similar impact on hydropathic practice.

 Following the introduction of hydrotherapy to the U.S., John Harvey Kellogg employed it at Battle Creek Sanitarium, which opened in 1866, where he strove to improve the scientific foundation for hydrotherapy.
 Other notable hydropathic centers of the era included the Cleveland Water Cure Establishment, founded in 1848, which operated successfully for two decades, before being sold to an organization which transformed it into an orphanage.

 At its height, there were over 200 water-cure establishments in the United States, most located in the northeast.
-Few of these lasted into the postbellum years, although some survived into the 20th century including institutions in Scott (Cortland County), Elmira, Clifton Springs and Dansville.
-While none were located in Jefferson County, the Oswego Water Cure operated in the city of Oswego.
+Few of these lasted into the postbellum years, although some survived into the 20th century, including institutions in Scott (Cortland County), Elmira, Clifton Springs and Dansville.
+While none were in Jefferson County, the Oswego Water Cure operated in the city of Oswego.

 Subsequent developments

 In November 1881, the British Medical Journal noted that hydropathy was a specific instance, or "particular case", of general principles of thermodynamics.
 That is, "the application of heat and cold in general", as it applies to physiology, mediated by hydropathy.
 In 1883, another writer stated "Not, be it observed, that hydropathy is a water treatment after all, but that water is the medium for the application of heat and cold to the body".

 Hydrotherapy was used to treat people with mental illness in the 19th and 20th centuries and before World War II, various forms of hydrotherapy were used to treat alcoholism.
 The basic text of the Alcoholics Anonymous fellowship, Alcoholics Anonymous, reports that A.A. co-founder Bill Wilson was treated by hydrotherapy for his alcoholism in the early 1930s.